dcl-2017-04/curriculum/docs/spatial-basics.md

 I recommend always setting `quiet = TRUE` and `stringsAsFactors = FALSE`.

-Here we're loading from **shapefile** which is the way spatial data is most commonly stored.
+Here we're loading from a **shapefile** which is the way spatial data is most commonly stored.
+Despite the name a shapefile isn't just one file, but is a collection of files that have the same name, but different extensions.
 Typically you'll have four files:

 -   `.shp` contains the geometry, and `.shx` contains an index into that geometry.

--   `.dbf` contains the other columns in the data frame
+-   `.dbf` contains metadata about each geometry (the other columns in the data frame).

--   `.prf` gives the coordinate system and projection information.
+-   `.prf` contains the coordinate system and projection information.
 You'll learn more about that shortly.

-`read_sf()` can read in the majority of spatial file formats, so don't worry if your data is in this format.
+`read_sf()` can read in the majority of spatial file formats, so don't worry if your data isn't in a shapefile; the chances are `read_sf()` will still be able to read it.

 Converting data
 ---------------

-If you get a spatial object created by the sp package, us `st_as_sf()` to convert it to sf.
+If you get a spatial object created by another package, us `st_as_sf()` to convert it to sf.
 For example, you can take data from the maps package (included in base R) and convert it to sf:

 ``` r
 library(maps)